compound-developers/compound-supply-examples/README.md

 **[Full Quick Start Tutorial on the Compound Medium Blog](https://medium.com/compound-finance/supplying-assets-to-the-compound-protocol-ec2cf5df5aa)**

-If you want to supply assets directly to the protocol from your Ethereum wallet using JSON RPC and Web3.js, see the `json-rpc-examples` folder.
+If you want to supply assets directly to the protocol from your Ethereum wallet using JSON RPC and Web3.js, see the `web3-js-examples` folder.
 JSON RPC can be utilized in the **web browser or with Node.js**.

 If you want to supply assets to the protocol from your Ethereum smart contract, see the `solidity-examples` folder.